tock/tock/doc/reference/trd-appid.md

 field of a TBF Base Header is covered by integrity, once the total size of the TBF Object has been decided it cannot be changed: if credentials need to be added later, space must be reserved for them.

-The `CleartextID` type has a data length of 8 bytes.
-It contains a 64-bit number in big-endian format representing an application identifier.

 The `Rsa3072Key` type has a data of length of 768 bytes.
 It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte PKCS#1